scarpent/ledgerbil/README.md

 The early ledgerbil features like schedule, sorting, and reconciler didn't rely on the ledger command line program at all.
-They were standalone commands that work with your data files.
+They were standalone commands that worked with your data files directly.
 The reconciler is now an exception, having acquired a feature for verifying your previous balances with ledger's cleared totals.
 (Now that the door has been opened, expect more integration in the future between ledgerbil and ledger.)

 The ledgershell programs use ledger to read and report on your data in different ways.
-None of them modify your data (as of 4 August 2018, anyway).
-(Oh. `portfolio` doesn't use ledger, but somehow still finds itself in the ledgershell grouping.)
+None of them modify your data as of October 2018.
+(`portfolio` is listed with "other commands", but isn't a ledgershell program.)

 There is no documentation other than the code and `--help`, which is included below and often changing so don't count on this readme for the